Antique Map of the Upper West Side, New York City.

 Publication History and Census

 Holmes' cadastral maps are today all extremely rare.
-Of the present map, only three examples are cited in the OCLC with the NYPL possibly holding an uncatalogued fourth.
-The only example that is known to have changed hand privately in the last 50 years appeared at Swann Galleries in 1986.
+Of the present map, only three examples are cited in the OCLC with the NYPL possibly holding a fourth.
+The only example is known to have changed hand privately in the last 50 years appeared at Swann Galleries in 1986.
 The present map is owned jointly by Geographicus Rare Antique Maps and Barry Lawrence Ruderman Rare Maps.

 City Surveyor John Bute Holmes (ca.1820-1887) was a compelling figure, as much for his scandalous personal life, as for his ingenious maps.

 The details of his early personal life are difficult to trace, partially as he constantly changed his version of his biography.
 At one point he claimed to have been born on the Island of Mauritius in 1822, and to have moved from there to Cork, Ireland; according to his account, he moved from Cork to the United States in 1838.
 He held the position of City Surveyor in New York in the 1860s through 1880s and eventually settled on a farm in New Jersey, where he died.

 According to the cataloging of Lindsay Turley, of the Museum of the City of New York: